-We start our Westminster Abbey tour just outside so we can take its architecture in before heading inside.
-This famous church is recognisable from various famous royal weddings, funerals and coronations.
+We start our Westminster Abbey tour just outside so we can admire its architecture before heading inside.
+This famous church is recognisable from various famous royal weddings, funerals, and coronations.
 It’s hard to ignore the history here!

-We’ll enter through the cloisters, a great opportunity to appreciate both the age and the scale of this magnificent building.
-Look around as we walk into the church, you will see many names, some of these you will recognise immediately, others you may remember once your guide links them with stories.
+We’ll enter through the cloisters, which offers a great opportunity to appreciate both the age and the scale of this magnificent building.
+Look around as we walk into the church; you will see many names, some of these you will recognise immediately, others you may remember once your guide links them with stories.

 Next, let’s have a look at one of the oldest pieces of furniture in the United Kingdom.
-Last used in 1953, the chair patiently waits for the next coronation.
-As we pause to admire the coronation chair, listen as your guide paints a picture of the coronation ceremony, imagine the spectacle each time a new monarch is crowned in this very spot.
+Last used in 1953, this chair patiently waits for the next coronation.
+As we pause to admire the coronation chair, listen as your guide paints a picture of the coronation ceremony and imagine the spectacle each time a new monarch is crowned in this very spot.

-As we leave the Abbey, we arrive immediately into Parliament square, this a great opportunity to take a picture in front of houses of Parliament.
-How many statues of famous statesman can you recognise?
-Your Guide will be happy to explain who some of them were and their significance in British history.
+As we leave the Abbey, we immediately arrive in Parliament Square.
+This is a great opportunity to take a picture in front of the Houses of Parliament.
+How many statues of famous statesmen can you recognise?
+Your Blue Badge Guide will be happy to explain who some of them were and their significance in British history.

-We finish our tour on Trafalgar square, the very city centre of London.
-From here you are ideally placed to visit Leicester square and Covent Garden.
-Your guide Will be happy to help with any directions and suggestions for the rest of your stay.
+We finish our guided tour of Westminster Abbey and beyond on Trafalgar Square, the very city centre of London.
+From here you are ideally placed to visit Leicester Square and Covent Garden.
+Your guide will be happy to help with any directions and suggestions for the rest of your stay.

-If you’d like to find out more about the history or Westminster Abbey and take a virtual tour of the highlights, then check out our Westminster Abbey podcast episode.
+If you’d like to find out more about the history of Westminster Abbey and take a virtual tour of the highlights, then check out our Westminster Abbey podcast episode.